Land of the Lost (film): Box office

+Critical response

-Rotten Tomatoes reports an approval rating of 26% based on 191 reviews, with an average rating of 4.20/10.
+Rotten Tomatoes reports an approval rating of 26% based on 193 reviews, with an average rating of 4.20/10.
 The site's critical consensus reads, "Only loosely based on the original TV series, Land of the Lost is decidedly less kid-friendly and feels more like a series of inconsistent sketches than a cohesive adventure comedy."
-On Metacritic the film has a weighted average score of 32 out of 100, based on 32 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 32 out of 100, based on 32 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an F to A+ scale.